La Grange, Kentucky: Education

 La Grange has a lending library, a branch of the Oldham County Public Library.

 Arts and culture

 The La Grange historic district contains numerous small businesses such as shops, eateries, and art galleries.

 CSX Transportation's LCL Subdivision tracks are embedded within Main Street from 4th Avenue to Cedar Avenue creating a unique scenario where the railroad's freight trains join the street's mixed traffic.

+The La Grange Railroad Museum runs parallel to the LCL Subdivision tracks.
+In 2011, the museum obtained the Flying Duchess, a British-built steam locomotive.
+The museum also has as a dining car and caboose previously owned by the Louisville & Nashville Railroad.

 Discover Downtown La Grange is a nonprofit organization dedicated to promoting business, history, and community in the city.

 La Grange hosts a Farmers and Artisan Market, a Kentucky Proud Market, where locally made items are sold.
 The market is open from mid-May through late October.